-Toilets, often perceived as apolitical spaces, now demands our attention beyond recognizing them just as developmental goals in the third world.
-It is a space where various intersections of life-worlds conglomerate; caste and gender being one of the leading categories which shape and sustain the system.
+Toilets, often perceived as apolitical spaces, now demand our attention beyond recognizing them just as developmental goals in the third world.
+It is a space where various intersections of life-worlds conglomerate; caste and gender are the leading categories which shape and sustain the system.
 This age-old asphyxiating “profession” often turns fatal for many in our country.
-Therefore, alternate methods of cleaning and maintaining toilets needs to be devised, so that women across all social classes and Dalits can be freed from such life threatening jobs like manual scavenging and could lead better and healthier lives.
+Therefore, alternate methods of cleaning and maintaining toilets need to be devised, so that women across all social classes and Dalits can be freed from such life-threatening jobs like manual scavenging and could lead better and healthier lives.

 Featured Image Source: NY Times